troycox/bigcommerce-api-docs/resources/brands.md

 UPDATE a brand from a store

 #### Request
-This PUT request does not take any parameters.
+This PUT request takes following parameters.
 <table class="table table-bordered">
   <thead>
    <tr>